askerka/polymorphism/README.rst

 ----
 The idea to implement polymorphism is not new.
 Many libraries `implement <https://github.com/mrocklin/multipledispatch>`_ this idea.
 Even the `standard library <http://docs.python.org/3.4/library/functools.html#functools.singledispatch>`_ has an implementation.

-But they do not support use with classes.
+But they do not support use with classes or standard type annotation.

 The basic idea of the implementation was inspired by the greatest book `Python Cookbook 3rd Edition <http://shop.oreilly.com/product/0636920027072.do>`_ by David Beazley and Brian K. Jones.
 But the implementation in the book did not support usage of keyword arguments!